 The Atrazine Monitoring Program (AMP) monitors approximately 150 community drinking water systems (CWS), primarily in the Midwest, to determine whether concentrations of atrazine and its chemical degradates pose a risk to public health.
 This monitoring program is required by the 2003 Atrazine Interim Reregistration Eligibility Decision (IRED) and the 2004 Memorandum of Agreement.

 - 2006 Atrazine Interim Reregistration Eligibility Decision (RED) (PDF) (323 pp, 1.9 MB, About PDF) This document contains the January 2003 IRED and October 2003 revised IRED.

 - Memorandum of Agreement with registrants (2004) (PDF) (36 pp, 132 K, About PDF)

-Community water systems, which are a subset of public water systems (PWS), are selected for intensive monitoring based on a history of atrazine use and a screen of EPA's Office of Water monitoring data.
+Under the AMP, CWSs are selected for intensive monitoring based on a history of atrazine use and a screen of EPA's Office of Water monitoring data.
 CWSs included in the AMP are monitored on a weekly basis during peak atrazine use season and biweekly during the rest of the year.
 All other CWSs are monitored on a 90-day basis as part of the Office of Water’s routine monitoring under the Safe Drinking Water Act (SDWA).

-- Any CWS with a total combined triazine (TCT) concentration exceeding the trigger values of 2.6 ppb for finished water or 12.5 ppb for raw water over a 90-day rolling average will be inducted into the AMP intensive water monitoring program for 5 years.
+- Any CWS with a total combined triazine concentration exceeding the trigger values of 2.6 ppb for finished water or 12.5 ppb for raw water over a 90-day rolling average will be inducted into the AMP intensive water monitoring program for 5 years.
 Pesticide registrants implement the AMP.

 - If any CWS in the AMP meets or exceeds the trigger value for one year, registrants must submit a mitigation plan and begin implementation within 90 days of the exceedance.